SidharthArya/SidharthArya/AWESOME-STARS.md

 ## HTML

+- [DefectDojo/django-DefectDojo](https://github.com/DefectDojo/django-DefectDojo) - DefectDojo is a DevSecOps and vulnerability management tool.
 - [ripienaar/free-for-dev](https://github.com/ripienaar/free-for-dev) - A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev
 - [Tikam02/DevOps-Guide](https://github.com/Tikam02/DevOps-Guide) - DevOps Guide - Development to Production all configurations with basic notes to debug efficiently.
 - [dwyl/learn-to-send-email-via-google-script-html-no-server](https://github.com/dwyl/learn-to-send-email-via-google-script-html-no-server) - :email: An Example of using an HTML form (e.g: "Contact Us" on a website) to send Email without a Backend Server (using a Google Script) perfect for static websites that need to collect data.